-Construction of Dubai Hills Estate Mall was delayed by the pandemic, but it is now due to open in September.
+Construction of Dubai Hills Estate Mall was delayed by the pandemic, but once it opens it will entirely change the residential area.

 With 650 shops and restaurants, a hypermarket, an outdoor concert area and an 18-screen cinema, there will be no need for residents to leave the district for entertainment.